valtimo-platform/valtimo-documentation/release-notes/major10/10.5.0/valtimo-backend-libraries.md

   The result data of the upload component will no longer be saved to the document at the specified key.
 If post-processing is needed, this can be implemented by:
   - Customizing the `document-upload` system process (Zaken API, GZAC)
-  - Implementing an event listener for `DocumentRelatedFileSubmittedEvent` (Documenten API File upload component)
+  - Implementing an event listener for `TemporaryResourceSubmittedEvent` (Documenten API File upload component)
   - Implementing an event listener for `DocumentRelatedFileSubmittedEvent` (Valtimo File upload component)

 * **Remove correlation with no business key**